plan5/HerolteVibrations/README.md

 # HerolteVibrations
-Workaround App that sets the vibration intensity on lineageOS herolte devices (Samsung Galaxy S7) - requires root acces.
+Workaround App that sets the vibration intensity on lineageOS 14.1 herolte devices (Samsung Galaxy S7) - **requires root access**.

 LineageOS currently provides not vibration intensity setting for herolte devices.
 This App uses root access to directly write a custom value.